raystack/compass/docs/docs/configuration.md

 #### Required Header/Metadata in API

-Compass has a concept of [User](./concepts/user.md).
+Compass has a concept of User.
 In the current version, all APIs in Compass require an identity header in the request.
 The header key is configurable but the default name is `Compass-User-UUID`.

 Compass APIs also expect an additional optional e-mail header.
 This is also configurable and the default name is `Compass-User-Email`.
-The purpose of having this optional e-mail header is described in the [User](./concepts/user.md) section.
+The purpose of having this optional e-mail header is described in the API reference.

 If everything goes ok, you should see something like this: